WALI: Sale to Beverly Broadcasting

 In November 2009, Whitfield Communications spun off the two Rhea County-based AM stations (WDNT and WXQK) to Beverly Broadcasting Company, LLC, for just $27,000.
 (This is only 1% of the $2.7 million price the four-station group and real estate combo had fetched less than two years earlier.)
 Beverly Broadcasting Company is owned by the husband-and-wife team of Mike and Sue Beverly, then based in Knoxville, Tennessee.
 The FCC approved the sale on December 31, 2009, and the deal was formally consummated on January 14, 2010.

-However, while the Beverlys acquired the radio stations, they did not acquire the land on which the WDNT transmitter and broadcast antenna were located as those were sold to a third party.
+However, while the Beverlys acquired the radio stations, they did not acquire the land on which the WDNT transmitter and broadcast antenna were located, as that land was sold to a third party.
 For this reason, WDNT went dark on November 13, 2009, while the search for a new transmitter site was underway.
 On December 30, 2009, the FCC granted the station special temporary authority to remain silent until June 28, 2010.

-WDNT returned to the air with an oldies music format on June 6, 2010, with a temporary facility at the original WDNT broadcast tower site.
+WDNT returned to the air on June 6, 2010, with an oldies music format, using a temporary facility at the original WDNT broadcast tower site.
 In June 2011, the station applied to the FCC for a new construction permit for a permanent tower site nearby.
 The FCC granted the permit on November 16, 2011, with a scheduled expiration date on November 16, 2014.
 For most of the 2010s, WRHA broadcast an oldies music format similar to, but not always in simulcast with, sister station WDNT (970 AM, Spring City, Tennessee).
 While the stations were mostly locally programmed and operated, in August 2011 both stations began airing the syndicated radio program The Donny Osmond Show for five hours each weekday.

 In addition to music programming, WRHA and WDNT would broadcast Rhea County High School football games each fall.